Oral Tradition Volume 18, Number 1March 2003

 Thomas A. McKean, a Research Fellow at the Elphinstone Institute, University of Aberdeen, specializes in the Scots and Gaelic song traditions of Scotland.
 His publications include Hebridean Song-Maker: Iain Macneacail of the Isle of Skye (1997) and articles on various aspects of Scottish tradition.

-Gregory Nagy’s latest publications include Plato’s Rhapsody and Homer’s Music: The Poetics of the Panathenaic Festival in Classical Athens (2002) and the second edition of Albert Lord’s The Singer of Tales (co-ed., 2000).
-Since 2000 he has been the Director of the Harvard Center for Hellenic Studies in Washington, D.C., as well as the Francis Jones Professor of Classical Greek Literature and Professor of Comparative Literature at Harvard.
+Gregory Nagy is the author of The Best of the Achaeans: Concepts of the Hero in Archaic Greek Poetry, Homer the Preclassic, and The Ancient Greek Hero in 24 Hours.
+With Stephen A. Mitchell, he co-authored a new introduction to and co-edited the second edition of Albert Lord’s The Singer of Tales.
+Since 2000 he has been the Director of the Harvard Center for Hellenic Studies in Washington, D.C., while continuing to teach at the Harvard campus in Cambridge as the Francis Jones Professor of Classical Greek Literature and Professor of Comparative Literature.

 Susan Niditch is Samuel Green Professor of Religion at Amherst College, where she has taught since 1978.
 A student of Albert Bates Lord and Frank Moore Cross, she explores ways in which the study of early and oral literatures deepens appreciation for ancient Israelite culture.
 Her most recent book is Oral World and Written Word: Ancient Israelite Literature (1996).